IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-app.md

 title: Example App
 ---

-The IndiGO SDK comes with an example application that provides all the stock functionality of the IndiGO platform.
-It also contains the source code that goes with the tutorials, to get you started with developing for IndiGO.
+The TomTom IndiGO SDK comes with an example application that provides all the stock functionality of the TomTom IndiGO platform.
+It also contains the source code that goes with the tutorials, to get you started with developing for TomTom IndiGO.

 ## Stock functionality

-The IndiGO example application integrates all the stock functionality implemented for the IndiGO platform.
+The TomTom IndiGO example application integrates all the stock functionality implemented for the TomTom IndiGO platform.
 It is a fully working infotainment system, including navigation, a media center, phone calling, messaging and much more.

 The default view, when starting the example application, looks like this.
 The map view will be different depending on your current location.

 ![start view](images/indigo_amsterdam_map.png)

-The screen of the IndiGO system is divided into a few different areas.
+The screen of the TomTom IndiGO system is divided into a few different areas.
 The background contains the map, which provides navigation functionality, with search, route guidance, traffic information and so on.
 The main menu is on the left-hand side, which allows access to other functionality of the platform and ability to always return to navigation.
 Along the bottom there is a statusbar including the Climate Control Center, which contains the Heating, Ventilation, and Air conditioning (HVAC) controls.

 ### Navigation

-The default view in the IndiGO product shows navigation functionality with the current location on the background map.
+The default view in the TomTom IndiGO product shows navigation functionality with the current location on the background map.
 The map is interactive and you can pan, zoom and switch between the 2D overview mode and the 3D navigation view.
 To navigation to a location, you can either search for it through the search box at the top of the screen, or simply select a location on the map with a long press.